vanzasetia/personal-website/src/blogs/guide-develop-websites-android.md

 You can execute `git branch` to know the branch name of your local repository.

 You can get the remote repository URL on the empty repository page.
-The first time you create an empty remote repository you will be able to see it.

 ### Install a code editor in your terminal